martanto/DashVolcano/README.md

 Set-up: Mac OS and Linux
 --

 It is suggested to set up a python virtual environment, to make sure the dependencies are consistent, and to avoid conflicting with possible other existing python set-ups.
-To do so, using the command line in a terminal window, go into the folder DashVolcano.1.0, using the command cd (change directory), the command works as follows, but the command itself may vary a bit depending on where you created DashVolcano:
+To do so, using the command line in a terminal window, go into the folder DashVolcano.1.0, using the command cd (change directory), the command works as follows, where pathto depends on where you created DashVolcano:

-> $ cd DashVolcano/DashVolcano.1.0.
+> $ cd pathto/DashVolcano/DashVolcano.1.0.

 **Example** In the previous example, the folder DashVolcano/DashVolcano.1.0 was put inside the folder Documents, to go inside the folder DashVolcano.1.0, the command cd is used to go into Dashvolcano.1.0 through Documents, then DashVolcano:
 <img src="screenshots/ss2.png" width="500">